webplatform/docs/html/attributes/autocomplete/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The autocomplete attribute specifies whether a form or input field should have autocomplete on or off.}}
+{{Summary_Section|The autocomplete attribute specifies whether a browser should automatically provide values for a form element.}}
 {{Markup_Attribute
 |Applies_to=[[html/elements/input|HTMLInputElement]]
 |Property_applies_to=dom/HTMLElement
-|Content=When autocomplete is on, the browser automatically complete values based on values that the user has entered before.
+|Content=When autocomplete is on, the browser may automatically fill previously entered values, or match input [[html/attributes/name|names]] with values the user has provided.

+For sensitive information or form content that is not repeated, autocomplete should be turned off so the user is forced to fill the field every time.

+Autocomplete should also be turned off if the website provides its own mechanism for filling a field; for example, an autocomplete like shown in this site's search.

+Valid values for autocomplete are <code>on</code> or <code>off</code.
+The attribute is not required.
 }}
 {{Examples_Section
 |Not_required=No